agorring/todo-app/README.md

 ## Acknowledgements

-This project is built upon the foundation provided in the Todo List tutorial by omkhetwal via YouTube.
+This project is built upon the Todo List tutorial by omkhetwal via YouTube.
 I want to express my gratitude for the tutorial.

 ### Original Tutorial